mobizt/FirebaseClient/README.md

 > If you are using `Arduino UNO R4 WiFi`, `Arduino Portenta C33`, `Arduino MKR WiFi 1010`, `Arduino NANO 33 IoT`, and `Arduino Nano RP2040`, please make sure you have already done the following.
 > - Add the `Realtime Database host root certificate` to the board firmware.
 Plese see [Upload SSL root certificates](https://support.arduino.cc/hc/en-us/articles/360016119219-Upload-SSL-root-certificates) for how to.
 > - Install the WiFiNINA library.
->
-> The Realtime database URL that ends with `firebasedatabase.app`, adding the server cerificate for that URL may not work.
-> Please see [Note for Realtime Database location selection](#note-for-realtime-database-location-selection) for more information.

 > [!IMPORTANT]
 > If you are using `Arduino® MKR 1000 WIFI`, please make sure you have already done the following.
 > - Add the `Realtime Database host root certificate` to the board firmware.
 > - Install the WiFi101 library and uninstall or remove the WiFiNINA library from the libraries folder if it was installed.

->
-> The Realtime database URL that ends with `firebasedatabase.app`, adding the server cerificate for that URL may not work.
-> Please see [Note for Realtime Database location selection](#note-for-realtime-database-location-selection) for more information.
+Some Arduino MKR devices have the problem when connecting to the Realtime database URL that ends with `firebasedatabase.app`.
+Please see [Note for Realtime Database location selection](#note-for-realtime-database-location-selection) for more information.

 > [!WARNING]
-> Known problem in `PlatformIO IDE` compilation, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database` and the Realtime database location ends with `firebasedatabase.app`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
+> Known problem in `PlatformIO IDE` compilation, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
 > This is the error related to the `Realtime Database` server certificate issue in WiFiS3 library that compiled with `PlatformIO IDE` even you are already uploaded the SSL root certificates of `Realtime Database` server using the Arduino IDE Certificate Upload tool.
 > This problem is only specific to `Firebase Realtime Database` in `Arduino® UNO R4 WiFi` which compiled using `PlatformIO IDE` only.
 >